jmitrevs/TransitHelper/README.md

 This makes use of the Chicago Transit Authority (CTA) Bus Tracker information.
 One must request a token from the CTA to access the tracker via the web interface.
-In a Tokens.py file in the TransitHelper directory one should define a constant BUS_TOKEN to refer to the token.
+In a `Tokens.py` file in the `TransitHelper` directory one should define a constant, `BUS_TOKEN`, to refer to the token.

 The current usage is quite basic, and requires a list of bus